 Have IBS & following a low FODMAP Diet?
 Take a look at all the breakfast foods that are FODMAP friendly…

-Luckily there are lots of delicious foods you can eat on a low FODMAP diet.
-This includes fruit, vegetables, nuts, seeds, lactose free dairy, tofu, meats, fish, some legumes, and gluten free whole grains including rice, quinoa, corn, sorghum, & buckwheat.
+Luckily, you can eat many delicious foods on a low-FODMAP diet.
+This includes fruit, vegetables, nuts, seeds, lactose-free dairy, tofu, eggs, meats, fish, some legumes, and gluten-free whole grains, including oats, rice, quinoa, corn, sorghum, & buckwheat.

 Great question!
 Yes.
 No need to give up your favorite bowl of oatmeal or overnight oats on a low FODMAP diet.
 I’ve got a whole category on low FODMAP breakfast ideas with oats below!